 - Peer network site visits

-Interested in starting a Peer Network?
+Interested in starting a peer network?

 Peer networks are initiated by JFN members and require a minimum of five funders.
 If you are interested in starting a peer network, please contact Ari Rudolph at [email protected].

-Active JFN Peer Networks & Affinity Groups
+Active JFN Peer Networks, Regional Groups & Funding Collaboratives

 CANVAS is a Jewish Funders Network-powered funding collaborative that seeks to encourage, support, and promote a 21st- century Jewish cultural renaissance.
 The CANVAS Mission: To elevate the ecosystem of Jewish arts & culture in North America through strategic and coordinated giving, education, and cross-sector exposure (between funders and artists, Jewish creatives and secular distribution networks/media, and more).